simonw/llm-gemini/README.md

 >
 > The pelican taps its beak thoughtfully.
 "I believe," it says, "it's a billfish."

+Other models are:

+- `gemini-1.5-flash-latest`
+- `gemini-1.5-flash-8b-latest` - the least expensive
+- `gemini-exp-1114` - recent experimental

 ### Images, audio and video

 Gemini models are multi-modal.
 You can provide images, audio or video files as input like this: